 One of the best ways to measure or evaluate the financial condition of a pension plan is to examine the historical trends that are evolving.
-Below are three charts which illustrate trend information from 1993 through the end of 2021, on the System's assets and liabilities, annual cash flows in and out of the fund, and the State contribution rate.
+Below are three charts which illustrate trend information from 1993 through the end of 2022, on the System's assets and liabilities, annual cash flows in and out of the fund, and the State contribution rate.
 Our comments on each follow.

-\ Excludes reinvested savings in valuation years 2010.
+Excludes reinvested savings in valuation years 2010.
 2010 rates are prior to the 2011 GA Reforms.

 Chart A displays a comparison of the actuarial value of assets and the Actuarial Accrued Liability (AAL).
 The difference between the actuarial value of assets and the AAL is the Unfunded Actuarial Accrued Liability.
-The Unfunded Actuarial Accrued Liability is about \$19 billion as of June 30, 2021, and decreased by about \$1,304 million since the last valuation as of June 30, 2020.
-As of June 30, 2021, the actuarial value of assets under the five-year asset smoothing method is 93% of the market value of assets, compared with 103% as of June 30, 2020.
+The Unfunded Actuarial Accrued Liability is about \$19 billion as of June 30, 2022, and increased by about \$529 million since the last valuation as of June 30, 2021.
+As of June 30, 2022, the actuarial value of assets under the five-year asset smoothing method is 102% of the market value of assets, compared with 93% as of June 30, 2021.